I Love Charley Brown

-I Love Charley Brown is the tenth studio album by American country singer Connie Smith.
-It was released in April 1968 via RCA Victor and featured 12 tracks.
+I Love Charley Brown is the tenth studio album by American country singer Connie Smith, released in April 1968 by RCA Victor.
 The album reached the top 20 of the American country albums chart.
 It was described as a collection of pop-inspired country songs.
 Included were four cuts written by Smith's longtime songwriting collaborator, Dallas Frazier.
 Among his cuts was one of the album's three singles, "Run Away Little Tears".
 Along with Frazier's cut, the two additional singles included ("Burning a Hole in My Mind" and "Baby's Back Again") reached the top ten of the American country songs chart.
 The album was met with favorable reviews from critics.

 Background

 Connie Smith broke through into mainstream country success with her 1964 debut single, "Once a Day".
 The song spent eight weeks at the top of the country chart and set forth a series of uninterrupted top ten country singles through 1968.
 These songs included "Then and Only Then" (1965), "Ain't Had No Lovin'" (1966) and "The Hurtin's All Over" (1967).
 "Baby's Back Again", "Burning a Hole in My Mind" and "Run Away Little Tears" would reach the top ten between 1967 and 1968 and help comprise Smith's tenth studio album, I Love Charley Brown.
 The name of the album was derived from the title track written by songwriter Dallas Frazier.
 Not to be confused with comic strip character of the same name, the name was "a female variation" of the single "I Love Lucy Brown", which Frazier had first composed for Little Jimmy Dickens.